West Palm Beach Fishing Charters

 - Seasickness risk: Moderate on offshore trips; the Gulf Stream current creates rolling swells even on calm-looking days

-- Boat size and shade: Drift boats are large and stable; private charter boats vary.ask about shade and bathroom facilities before booking with young kids
+- Boat size and shade: Drift boats are large and stable; private charter boats vary.
+Ask about shade and bathroom facilities before booking with young kids

 Teens who can handle light offshore swells are in for one of Florida’s best winter experiences.
 Sailfish action December through April is legitimate, and the price-to-experience ratio here is better than Fort Lauderdale or Miami.
+A 15-year-old who lands a sailfish on a half-day trip for $108 to $167 per person (6-person split) will remember it for years.

 Rough Weather Notes